 The event location, selection of team building activities, interactive dynamics and factors specific to realizing the conference’s objectives must be taken into consideration.
 Prior to the event a support-team leader choreographs each step of the script with the needed materials and the movements of a floor support team, which should have one member for every 25 participants in the full group.

-Facilitating the Conference
+Facilitating the Transformation Session

 In this step, participants engage in a process called “real-time change.”
 That is, they grapple with fundamental issues that they or the planning team have identified and that involve them in customized interactive activities to resolve their challenges.
 Past examples include integrating different IT systems or cultures from an acquired company; creating interdependencies after a corporate restructuring; coping with rapid growth; and doing work right and fast.

-When facilitating the conference, it is important for planners to choose which approach they want to use for scheduling breakout sessions.
+When facilitating the session, it is important for planners to choose which approach they want to use for scheduling breakout sessions.
 A serial approach means that small groups meet all at once and focus on teambuilding solely within small teams, all meeting simultaneously.
 In contrast, the sequential approach requires that the large group participates in all events together in back-to-back order.

 Implementing Commitments & Actions